Combodo/iTop/readme.txt

 1.1 What's new?
     -----------

-It will bring three main new features:
+It will bring those main new features:
+Archiving: improve performance
+Obsolescence: hide or highlight obsolete objects depending on user preference.
-•	Transition forms: iTop allows now to define per transition, which fields are displayed and required, independently on the console and on each portal.
+Transition forms: define per transition, which fields are displayed and required, independently on the console and on each portal.
+Portal: multiple enhancements, see below.

 Archiving
 ---------